Prag8855/aab/content/guides/german-health-insurance.md

 ### Compared to public and private health insurance

 - **It's not accepted when you renew a residence permit**
-    Expat insurance is rarely accepted when you renew a [residence permit](/glossary/Aufenthaltstitel), or when you apply for a different residence permit.[^29] You must have real public or private health insurance.
+    Expat insurance is rarely accepted when you renew your [residence permit](/glossary/Aufenthaltstitel), or when you apply for a different residence permit.[^29] You must have real public or private health insurance.
 - **It can expire after 5 years**
     Some expat insurances are only valid for 5 years.[^22] Many freelancers stay on expat insurance for too long.
 When they need to switch to public or private insurance, no insurer wants to cover them.
 They can't get health insurance, or the only options are very expensive.[^30] If you settle in Germany, switch to real health insurance [as soon as possible](/guides/german-visa-health-insurance#how-long-can-you-stay-on-expat-health-insurance).
 - **The price goes up faster**
     The cost of expat insurance rises really quickly.[^22] If your expat insurance does not expire, it can become really expensive when you are old.
 If you stay in Germany for a long time, public or private health insurance is cheaper.
 - **The coverage is not as good**
-    Simple check-ups and dentist visits are rarely covered.[^26] You usually pay a deductible for basic treatments.
+    Check-ups and dentist visits are rarely covered.[^26] You usually pay a deductible for basic treatments.
 Long term treatments (like cancer) are 100% covered, without any deductible.

 **[Health insurance for a residence permit ➞](/guides/german-visa-health-insurance)**

-- [Feather expat insurance](/out/feather-expats) - from 72€ per month, valid for residence permit applications[^31]
-- [Ottonova expat insurance](/out/ottonova-expats) - from 155€ per month, valid for residence permit applications
+You can get health insurance from [Feather](/out/feather-expats), [Ottonova](/out/ottonova-expats), or any [health insurance broker](#insurance-brokers).

 ## Travel insurance

-Travel insurance covers you for a few weeks when you visit Germany.
+Travel insurance is valid **for visiting Germany**.
+You need it to get a [[Schengen visa]].
+It's not good enough for a [residence permit](/glossary/Aufenthaltstitel) application.

 It only covers medical emergencies, and treatments that can't wait until you return home.
 It does not cover long term treatments, health check-ups or pre-existing conditions.
 You can buy travel insurance online in your country of origin.

-Travel insurance is enough to get a [tourist visa](/glossary/Schengen%20visa), but it is not enough to get a [residence permit](/glossary/Aufenthaltstitel).

 ## Other options